JukMR/cpp_conan_mock_example/README.md

 This is a simple hello world project I created to test conan and ort.

 # Requirements:
-Conan version 1.59.0
+Conan v1.59.0

 # Build

-In order to build the project:
+In order to build the project just run `install.sh`

-- mkdir build/
-- cd build/
-- conan install ..
-- cmake ..
-- make -j$(nproc)

 # Execute file

-The generate hello world executable will be located in build/bin/ folder.
+The generate hello world executable will be located in `build/bin/` folder.